Models and Data

 the information from the user-accessible view to the data layer.
 So our first step

-with this task is to create an action method to return a view designed to delete events.
+with this task is to create a controller method to get a view to delete events.

 Onto the end of

 EventController, add the following method: